-Wi-Fi 6 also significantly increases the speed of a wireless network compared to its predecessor Wireless AC (Wi-Fi 5).
+Wi-Fi 6 also significantly increases the speed of a Wi-Fi network compared to its predecessors.
 In environments with a particularly high density of wireless devices, e.g. apartment buildings, data throughput can be increased by up to 40%.
 The decisive factor is a better modulation scheme with up to 1024 QAM (quadrature amplitude modulation).

 A great leap for 2.4 GHz